Breakerino/Breakerino/README.md

-- 👋 Hi, I’m @Breakerino, a passionate, 20yo full-stack web developer from Slovakia.
+- 👋 Hi, I’m @Breakerino, a passionate 20yo full-stack web developer from Slovakia.
 - 👀 I’m interested in everything related to web development and technology.
 - 🌱 I’m currently learning WP Roots and trying to get better at MERN stack.